 Relations with Colombia

-- An Individual Partnership and Cooperation Programme, signed in May 2017, formalised the recognition of Colombia as a partner and opened access to the full range of cooperative activities.
-It sets out priority areas for dialogue and cooperation.
+- A second Individual Partnership and Cooperation Programme, signed in May 2019, formalised the recognition of Colombia as a NATO partner and opened access to the full range of cooperative activities that NATO offers to partners.
+The programme sets out priority areas for dialogue and cooperation between NATO and Columbia.